gvorbeck/wedding/src/markdown/travel.md

 * ## Hotel ##

+   The Westin Princeton at Forrestal Village
+   201 Village Boulevard
+   Princeton, New Jersey 08540

-   We're working on securing a hotel block for our guests with transportation to and from venue.
+   We're securing a hotel block for our guests with transportation to and from venue.

    Check back soon for more information.